 What is Petroleum Engineering Technology and how is it different from Engineering?

-o Exploration (Drilling and Completions) – the initial phase of searching of oil and gas.
+- Exploration (Drilling and Completions) – the initial phase of searching of oil and gas.
 Next, the well is drilled and then completed.
 This phase has a business organizational structure and critical safety aspects which are presented in a similar way through the PETSM curriculum.

-o Production – the next phase where oil and gas are extracted.
+- Production – the next phase where oil and gas are extracted.

-o Well Services (workover and intervention) – highly specialized and complex intervention methods performed throughout the lifecycle of a well.
+- Well Services (workover and intervention) – highly specialized and complex intervention methods performed throughout the lifecycle of a well.
 PETSM courses engage students in the operations required to enhance well production safely and efficiently.

-o Plug and Abandonment – the permanent closing of a well.
+- Plug and Abandonment – the permanent closing of a well.
 PETSM courses include common regulatory requirements for safe and environmental surety of well closures.

 The PETSM curriculum goes beyond compliance to personal safety requirements and prepares graduates to effectively manage safety systems.
-These courses are designed to promote opportunities as professional HSE specialist, HSE consultants, and HSE engineers.
+Our courses are designed to promote opportunities as professional HSE specialist, HSE consultants, and HSE engineers.